XanderBrendon/sneed_props/propGroups/xb0_SonicSwapLPMove/xb0_stages.md

 Each Task box is a Sneed DAO proposal that will need to be passed.
 Some later stages may need to be broken into additional individual proposals.

 ## Stage 0
-- Research information on interacting with Sonic canisters
+- Initial research on interacting with Sonic canisters and the state of the Sonic swap canister holding Sneed/ICP
   - Status: Complete
+  - Results under research and learning - [sonic canisters](/propGroups/xb0_SonicSwapLPMove/research_and_learning/sonic_canisters.md)
 - [ ] Submit Motion Proposal to begin XB0 with Plan of Action for Sneed DAO Consideration
   - [Proposal Details (xb0.0_motionToStart.md)](xb0.0_motionToStart.md)
   - Status: In progress